thehale/power-projectiles/README.md

 2. Open a terminal in the root folder of the project.
 3. Build the jar: `gradle build`.
 4. Copy the generated jar from `./build/libs/power-projectiles.jar` into your server's `plugins` directory.

+### Adding new Power Projectiles
+Simply inherit from Power Arrow and implement the required abstract methods to make your own Power Arrow!

+Other types of Power Projectiles will come in the future.